 Placement of a student receiving special education services must be reviewed by the ARD committee, which may request that the district convene a placement committee as described above to assist the ARD committee.
 If the student is not under court supervision, the district may place the student in a regular classroom, unless it is determined that such a placement is a threat to students or the teacher, will disrupt the educational process, or is otherwise not in students’ best interests.

 The marshal may carry a handgun on school premises under certain regulations.
-If the marshal’s primary duty involves regular contact with students, the marshal may not carry the weapon but may keep it in a locked and secured safe within reach.
-The gun may be loaded only with “frangible” ammunition that disintegrates on impact.
-The gun may be accessed only under circumstances justifying the use of deadly force.
-The Commission on Law Enforcement operates a training program available to any school employee who holds a concealed handgun license, and administers a psychological exam to determine fitness to carry out the duties of a school marshal.
+According to new legislation passed in 2021, a school marshal may carry a concealed handgun on his/her person, subject to written regulations of the district or charter, or keep it in a locked and secured location.
+A school marshal may use a handgun they are authorized to carry or possess only under circumstances that would justify the use of deadly force.
+The Commission on Law Enforcement operates a training program available to any school employee with a license to carry a handgun and administers a psychological exam to determine fitness to carry out the duties of a school marshal.

 Educators have the right to be notified about students under their supervision who have certain types of disciplinary or criminal history (see required notice to educators).